-This French-inspired puff pastry dish always has fun and interesting filling combinations.
-Whether sweet with a chocolate spread or cinnamon roll filling or savory with tomato sauce or pesto, the options are truly endless when it comes to this incredibly easy Christmas appetizer.
+This French-inspired puff pastry dish has fun and interesting filling combinations.
+Whether sweet with a chocolate spread or cinnamon roll filling or savory with tomato sauce or pesto, the flavor options for a Tarte Soleil are truly endless.
+Plus, they make for an incredibly easy holiday appetizer.

-I wanted to play around with a sweet and savory version that would pair nicely with the other bites and nibbles I was serving for gatherings this year.
-So I grabbed my favorite jar of apricot preserves and sprinkled on a hefty serving of fresh herbs and spices that I personally think complement the sweet apricot perfectly.
-And to take things truly over the top, I stuck a wheel of brie into the center of the pastry to get all melty and gooey.
+I wanted to play around with a sweet and savory version that would pair nicely with other bites and nibbles.
+So I grabbed my favorite jar of apricot preserves and sprinkled on a hefty serving of fresh herbs and spices that complement the sweet apricot perfectly.
+And to take things over the top, I stuck a wheel of brie in the center of the pastry to get it all melty and gooey.

-While the end result may look fancy, it couldn’t be easier to pull together and you just need a handful of ingredients to make this recipe.
+While the end result may look fancy, it couldn’t be easier to pull together.
+Bonus: You only need a handful of ingredients to make this recipe.

-The puff pastry is obviously the base of everything here, and after messing around with my fair share of puff pastry treats, I have a few tips and tricks to help y’all out.
+The puff pastry is obviously the base of everything here.
+After messing around with my fair share of puff pastry treats, I have a few tips and tricks to help y’all out.

 - Work with COLD pastry.
-Warm puff pastry becomes sticky and next to impossible to use, in my opinion.
+Warm puff pastry becomes sticky and next to impossible to use.
 So work quickly and methodically to make things as easy as possible.

 - To roll out puff pastry, I’ve found that using floured parchment paper on the top and bottom of the pastry helps prevent sticking as well.

-- Sticking to the cold pastry theme, I will roll out my puff pastry as needed and then keep it in the parchment paper in the fridge until I’m ready to use.
+- Sticking to the cold pastry theme, I roll out my puff pastry as needed and keep it in the parchment paper in the fridge until I’m ready to use.

-- Once your pastry is assembled, I highly recommend sticking your finished ensemble back in the fridge or freezer for at least 10 or 15 minutes.
+- Once your pastry is assembled, I recommend sticking your finished ensemble back in the fridge or freezer for at least 10-15 minutes.
 Like pie crust, this will help your pastry dough keep its shape, and when you place cold pastry into the oven, the temperature shock helps it puff more.

 The combinations are endless when it comes to this recipe.
-Here are a few that I’m excited to try this season:
+Here are a few I’ll be trying this season: